-If you had federal Direct Loans that were serviced by Aspire, they were transferred to MOHELA in 2015.
+If you had federal Direct Loans serviced by Aspire, they were transferred to MOHELA in 2015.
 To see a list of all of your student loan servicers, you can check your credit reports.

-How to make Aspire Servicing Center payments
+How do you make payments to Aspire Servicing Center?

 If you have Aspire student loans, there are several different ways you can make a payment.
 Options include: